VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ### Metadata

 All code example shown above are not using any metadata to make names and other GUI information comfortable to human readers.
 Names are limited to the naming convention of C# (.net) and cannot contain spaces or special characters.
-Also icons and other descriptive information are kept very simple if you don't annotate your code with metadata.
+Also icons and other descriptive information are kept very simple if you do not annotate your code with metadata.
 To do so, Vx uses `Attributes` to decorate your class, methods, fields, etc.

 There are different groups of metadata attributes available:
 * for nodes (classes)